jbostoen/iTop-custom-extensions/wip/extensions/jb-ticket-merge/readme.md

 **Work in progress*

 * perform actions on target object as well as merged objects, similar to Combodo's User Actions Configurator.
-  * on all objects: apply stimulus (so they can be resolved/closed automatically), set attributes, append log entries, ...
+  * on all objects: apply stimulus (so they can be resolved/closed automatically), set attributes, append text, ...
-  * retrofit from target object to merged objects: copy (attributes), copy_head (most recent case log entry)
+  * place holders: $this for the actual object; $source_object for copying data from the target Ticket to the merged Ticket

 ## Out of scope